Joseph Danks: Murders

-Following his arrival in Los Angeles, Danks began killing homeless men in the Koreatown neighborhood, whom he stabbed in the back with great force.
+Following his arrival in Los Angeles, Danks began killing homeless men in the Koreatown neighborhood by stabbing them in the back with great force.
 The first death was 40-year-old Christopher Michael Forsblade, whom Danks stabbed to death on January 6 on Vermont Avenue.
-Eight days later, Danks committed a double murder, first stabbing 58-year-old Isaac Davis on South Menlo Avenue and then, less than three hours later, attacked 55-year-old John Charles Coble on West 9th Street, inflicting several stabs with the knife, killing him.
+Eight days later, Danks committed a double murder, first stabbing 58-year-old Isaac Davis on South Menlo Avenue and then, less than three hours later, attacking 55-year-old John Charles Coble on West 9th Street, inflicting several stabs with the knife, killing him.
 Two days later, Danks killed again, stabbing a homeless man on West 8th.
 The man, believed to be around 43, has never been identified.
 The day after, he attacked 64-year-old Almond Lord on South Kenmore Avenue, who fiercely resisted and caused his assailant to flee.
 Lord survived the ordeal and, during the investigation, gave the police a description of the man's appearance, which was used to develop a facial composite.
 On January 20, Danks attempted to kill 58-year-old James Lyons at Manhattan Place, who was stabbed but survived.

 A few hours after the attempted murder of Lyons, Danks killed another homeless man in his 50s on South Western Avenue, whose identity was never established.
 During the last murder, Danks was seen by a witness who ran after him for five blocks before calling the police.
 On the morning of January 20, Danks was cornered in an alley by police, after which he surrendered without resistance.
 Before being arrested, he wrapped the murder weapon, a kitchen knife, in a newspaper and attempted to get rid of it by throwing it away, but it was found during a search.
 Once at the police station, Danks renounced his Miranda rights and confessed to the six killings in a recorded confession.
 His arrest was announced at a press conference held by Police Chief Daryl Gates.
 In addition to his confessions, the main evidence incriminating Danks in the killings was his knife, the width, and the length of the blade, which coincided with the depths and wounds of the victims.
 Following this, 34-year-old Christopher John Riegel, who had been considered the main suspect until Danks' arrest, was released from custody.

 During his interrogation at Parker Center, Danks claimed that he had stabbed to death a homeless man named Edwin Trujillo in Santa Monica in a fit of anger on Christmas Day, after he was not allowed to sleep in a homeless shelter due to overcrowding.
 The police were unable to substantiate whether such an incident had occurred.
 According to Danks' statement, his motive for the murders was a personal enmity towards those whom he considered "dirty, filthy bums".